 GTA builders launch public awareness campaign

-Motorists driving along Toronto’s Gardiner Expressway – east- and westbound – may notice something very different during their commute on April 2.
-The Building Industry and Land Development Association (BILD) is launching a six-week public awareness campaign, and a “billboard takeover” along this popular stretch of highway is among the first and most noticeable elements of the program.
+Motorists along Toronto’s Gardiner Expressway and other commuters may have noticed something very different during their trips to and from work in April.
+The Building Industry and Land Development Association (BILD) launched a six-week public awareness campaign, and a “billboard takeover” along this popular stretch of highway was among the first and most noticeable elements of the program.

 Called Building Answers, the campaign is designed to answer key questions GTA residents have about housing and development and will include other outdoor advertising, print placements and social media messaging.